Tag Archives: Players

 Enhanced by Zemanta

-Awhile back I did a post on 21 Surefire Ways to Loose Players.
-With this being Player Month here at Evil Machinations, I thought it time to do a post for the players.
+A while back I did a post on 21 Surefire Ways to Loose Players.
+With this being Player Month here at Evil Machinations, I thought it was time to do a post for the players.
 Even the most die-hard GMs will change sides of the table, even if it’s a pick-up game at a con.
 You’d think we’d make the perfect players, right?
 Wrong.
-Unfortunately, all too often GMs-turned-PCs are the most difficult players in a group.
-While orginially aimed at GMs, even players who’ve never sat behind the GM screen should enjoy this list as well.
+Unfortunately, all too often GMs-turned-players are the most difficult players in a group.
+Here’s a tongue-in-cheek list of how exactly not to play.

 [Photo courtesy of House of Sims via Flickr Creative Commons 2.0 license]